Kheirlb/power/README.md

 Smart off-grid power control.

 # Hardware ChangeLog
-- Thanksgiving 2024 - Installed new router and batterPi.
-BatterPi documention in subfolder.
+- Thanksgiving 2024 - Installed new router and batteryPi.
+Some documentation is available in the batteryPi/ subfolder.

 # System Overview
 Disclaimer: This repo has a lot of specific content for our custom home project, and would need to be adapted heavily for others to use.
 Maybe someday I will make it auto-configure, but until that day, good luck making it work for you.